-(B) General
+(B) General.

-- (1) Retail food establishments at a seasonal series or community-based farmers market shall comply with all applicable sections of this regulation as outlined in this standard. - (2) The Department may prohibit the distribution of certain time/temperature control for safety foods, and may modify specific requirements for physical facilities when, in the opinion of the Department, no health hazard will result. - (3) Permitted retail food establishments may be authorized by the Department to cook and serve food to the public at community farmers markets and/or seasonal series only one (1) day per week during one continuous period of time not to exceed six (6) hours. - (4) Community-based farmers market and seasonal series shall designate one day of the week food vendors are allowed to operate. - (5) Roadside produce stands and flea markets are not defined as community based farmers' markets or seasonal series, and this standard shall not apply to those locations.
+(1) Retail food establishments at a seasonal series or community-based farmers market or remote service shall comply with all applicable sections of this regulation except as outlined in this standard.

+(2) The Department may prohibit the distribution of certain time/temperature control for safety foods, and may modify specific requirements for physical facilities when, in the opinion of the Department, no health hazard will result.

+(3) Permitted retail food establishments may be authorized by the Department to cook and serve food to the public at community farmers markets and/or seasonal series only two (2) days per week during one continuous period of time not to exceed six (6) hours.

+(4) Community-based farmers market and seasonal series shall designate the days of the week food vendors are allowed to operate.

+(5) Roadside produce stands and flea markets are not defined as a community-based farmers' market or seasonal series, and this standard shall not apply to those locations.

-(C) Employees
+(C) Employees.

-- (1) Retail food establishment employees shall not contact exposed, ready-to-eat-food with their bare hands and shall use suitable utensils such as deli tissue, spatulas, tongs, single-use gloves, or dispensing utensils. - (2) Personal clothing and belongings shall be stored in a designated place away from food preparation, food service, dry storage areas, utensils and single-use article storage, and utensil washing areas.
+(1) Retail food establishment employees shall not contact exposed, ready-to-eat-food with their bare hands and shall use suitable utensils such as deli tissue, spatulas, tongs, single-use gloves, or dispensing utensils.

+(2) Personal clothing and belongings shall be stored in a designated place away from food preparation, food service, dry storage areas, utensils and single-use article storage, and utensil washing areas.

-(D) Food
+(D) Food.

-- (1) Preparation of bulk food, including washing, slicing, peeling, and cutting, shall occur at the permitted retail food establishment. - (2) All food items shall be protected from contamination during transportation, storage, cooking, display, and service. - (3) All food vendors shall prepare, hold and serve food according to all applicable sections of Chapter 3, Food. - (4) Time/temperature for safety foods that have been cooked or in hot holding at any point during the daily operating hours shall be discarded at the end of the day. - (5) Condiments shall be protected from contamination by being kept in dispensers that are designed to provide protection or offered in individual packages. - (6) Ice shall be obtained from an approved source, in closed single-service bags or approved covered containers and shall be protected from contamination. - (7) Ice used as a coolant for foods shall not be used for edible ice. - (8) Each retail food establishment shall have at least one temperature measuring device for checking temperatures of food that meets the following requirements: - (a) Scaled 0 to 220 degrees F (-18 to 104 degrees C); and - (b) Able to be calibrated; and - (c) Appropriate for the food density being checked.
+(1) Preparation of bulk food, including washing, slicing, peeling, and cutting, shall occur at the permitted retail food establishment.

+(2) All food items shall be protected from contamination during transportation, storage, cooking, display, and service.

+(3) All food vendors shall prepare, hold and serve food according to all applicable sections of Chapter 3, Food.

+(4) Time/temperature for safety foods that have been cooked or are in hot holding at any point during the daily operating hours shall be discarded at the end of the day.

+(5) Condiments shall be protected from contamination by being kept in dispensers that are designed to provide protection or offered in individual packages.

+(6) Ice shall be obtained from an approved source, in closed single-service bags or approved covered containers and shall be protected from contamination.

+(7) Ice used as a coolant for foods shall not be used for edible ice.

+(8) Each retail food establishment shall have at least one temperature measuring device for checking temperatures of food that meets the following requirements:

+(a) Able to be calibrated; and

+(c) Appropriate for the food density being checked.

+(9) Food shall be kept covered except during times of continuous serving or display.

+(10) Covers or lids shall not be removed other than for monitoring, stirring, or adding additional ingredients.

-(E) Construction
+(E) Construction.

-- (1) Food preparation areas shall be provided with overhead protection and have adequate barriers (e.g., tables or equipment) to prevent the access to the area by the public. - (2) Equipment and utensils shall arrive clean, ready to use, and in sufficient quantities to conduct the activity. - (3) Equipment and utensils shall only be cleaned at the permitted retail food establishment. - (4) Only single-service articles shall be provided for use by the consumer.
+(1) Food preparation areas shall be provided with overhead protection and have adequate barriers (e.g., tables or equipment) to prevent the access to the area by the public.

+(2) Equipment and utensils shall arrive clean, ready to use, and in sufficient quantities to conduct the activity.

+(3) Equipment and utensils shall only be cleaned at the permitted retail food establishment.

+(4) Only single-service articles shall be provided for use by the consumer.

-(F) Handwashing Sinks
+(F) Handwashing Sinks.